Four-Way Test Plaques Available for Clubs and Businesses

 District 6440 is proud to make available handsome and customizable "Four-Way Test Plaques" for businesses and clubs.
 Each plaque can feature a color logo of the recognized business or governmental body.
 Plaques cost $60 plus $7 shipping, with $15 for each plaque being donated to the End Polio Now campaign.
 Quantity discounts are also available.

-"Rotary offers members a unique opportunity to serve others through one's vocation," said Shel Hyman, member of the Rotary Club of Northbrook and past District 6440 Vocational Service Advisor.
+"Rotary offers members a unique opportunity to serve others through one's vocation," said Courtney Olson, member of the Rotary Club of Northbrook and member of the District 6440 Vocational Service Committee.
 "One way we do this is by adopting the highest ethical standards in all our decisions and behaviors, as individuals and through the organizations we lead.
 These plaques allow Rotarians and other like-minded citizens to proudly proclaim their organization’s commitment to high ethical standards.”

 Ron Bernardi of Sunset Foods and another member of the Rotary Club of Northbrook, will be posting these new plaques in each of his 5 stores.
 “Our business has been built on the highest levels of customer service,” said Ron.
 “The Four-Way test provides a great road map for making everyday decisions that assure we meet not only the highest ethical standards, but also our high standards for great service.
 I’m proud to be a Rotarian, and proud to publicly display this important part of Rotary in my family’s businesses.”